ZeroPrompt: Scaling Prompt-Based Pretraining to 1,000 Tasks Improves Zero-Shot Generalization: Experiments

-We explore the limits of zero-shot performance of multitask prompted pretraining, using over 1,000 tasks from 10 domains.
-Since model scaling has been shown to have significant impact on zero-shot performance~\cite{NEURIPS2020_gpt3}, we also provide the results of three models with 0.4B, 1.5B and 12B parameters.
-Experimental results with respect to task scaling and model scaling are presented in Figure~\ref{fig:FLOPs_task_scale}.
-Larger models do have better zero-shot performance with a limited number of training tasks.
+To study the law of task scaling, we trained \proposed on a mixture of public data and production data, and increased the number of production training tasks from 20 to 800.
+Zero-shot performance on unseen production test tasks are presented in Figure~\ref{fig:main_cmp}.
+Larger models have much better zero-shot performance with a limited number of training tasks.
 However, the performance gains from larger models decrease when more training tasks are added.
-The 0.4B model achieves a score of 87 with 800 training tasks, which scores better than the 12B model with only 200 training tasks.
-Generally, if we scale the number of training tasks, models can achieve impressive zero-shot performance with small model sizes, substantially improving training efficiency by 30 times in FLOPs (0.4B vs. 12B).
+Generally, if we scale the number of training tasks, small models can still achieve impressive zero-shot performance, substantially improving training efficiency by 30 times in FLOPs (0.4B vs 12B) as well as the serving efficiency.

-To validate the zero-shot performance on out-of-domain tasks, we select tasks from three domains for testing and the rest for training.
-Experimental results for the 1.5B model are presented in Figure~\ref{fig:task_scale}.
-The zero-shot performance on in-domain tasks rises from 74.7 with 20 training tasks to 88.6 with 800 training tasks, and the performance on out-of-domain tasks rises from 73.7 with 20 training tasks to 86.1 with 600 training tasks.
-Empirically, task scaling achieves considerable improvement of zero-shot performance on both in-domain and out-of-domain unseen tasks.